avremel/lucene/README.md

 - Split field by white space
 - Remove possessives: "Man’s" -> "Man
 - Stemming: "Jumping" -> "Jump"
-- Phonetic: BMPM is popular, "In its current implementation, BMPM' is primarily concerned with matching surnames of Ashkenazic Jews..." [from the paper](https://stevemorse.org/phonetics/bmpm.htm)
+- Phonetic: BMPM: "In its current implementation, BMPM' is primarily concerned with matching surnames of Ashkenazic Jews..." [website](https://stevemorse.org/phonetics/bmpm.htm)
 - N-Gram: Each combination of n chars for a term. "hello" for 2-3 chars is ["he", "el", "ll", "lo", "hel", "ell", "llo"]
 - Edge-N-Gram: Each combination of n chars for a term from start of word. "hello" for 3+ chars is ["hel", "hell", "hello"].
 Very useful for autosuggest while user typing.
+- Bigrams: Pairs of words

 ## Scoring Formula